uppaljs/vyos-zbfw/README.md

 # Python ZoBo - Zone Based Firewall Bootstrapper for VyOS

-This is a Python port of [ZoBo](https://github.com/hasdf/zobo-vyos/tree/master), maintaining full compatibility with the original configuration format and functionality.
+This is a Python port of [ZoBo](https://github.com/cschlesselmann/zobo) [ZoBo - Fork](https://github.com/hasdf/zobo-vyos), maintaining full compatibility with the original configuration format and functionality.

 ## Installation